Classifications and canonical forms of tensor product expressions in the presence of permutation symmetries: Graphical canonicalization algorithms

 \item If such pruning has been employed, then at a given node, only the second case is left, in which instead of the full automorphism group $\Gamma$, only the subgroup $\Gamma_{\Pi'}$ needs to be considered.
-Moreover, in this case, we only need to examining whether there is an element in the orbit of $\Pi$ under the action of $\Gamma_{\Pi'}$ that has been visited before.
-The computational cost of such examination is negligible. \end{enumerate} In sum, by taking these two economic pruning strategies, only the paths that lead to leaves corresponding to generators of the automorphism group are retained, while all the parts corresponding to a composition of generators can be pruned.
-Thus, even with a large automorphism group, in which case the pruning based on $\Eset(\pi,\Pi)$ takes no effect, the search space can be significantly pruned.
-The pseudocode of our final algorithm is presented in Algorithm \ref{alg}.
+Moreover, in this case, we only need to examine whether there is an element in the orbit of $\Pi$ under the action of $\Gamma_{\Pi'}$ that has been visited before. \end{enumerate} In sum, by taking these two economic pruning strategies, only the paths that lead to leaves corresponding to generators of the automorphism group are retained, while all the parts corresponding to a composition of generators can be pruned.
+Thus, even in the presence of a large automorphism group, in which case the pruning based on $\Eset(\pi,\Pi)$ takes no effect, the search space can still be significantly reduced.